Gluten-Free Mac ’n’ Cheese

-2. Bring a large pot of salted water up to a boil to cook the pasta.
+2. Bring a large pot of salted water to a boil to cook the pasta.

 4. Add the milk, bring to a boil, then reduce to a simmer and add the arrowroot and water mixture.
-Simmer for 2-3 minutes, or until thickened.
+Simmer for 2 to 3 minutes, or until thickened.
 Turn off the heat.

-8. Transfer the mixture to a greased 3 quart baking dish (or individual gratin dishes), top with the reserved ⅓ cup grated cheese and bake for 20-25 minutes.
+8. Transfer the mixture to a greased 3-quart baking dish (or individual gratin dishes), top with the reserved ⅓ cup grated cheese, and bake for 20 to 25 minutes.